The Countdown of Monte Cristo

 New to the journey?
 Start from the beginning at: http://countdownofmontecristo.com

+Want to talk theories, themes, or betrayals?
 Join the conversation on our Discord: https://discord.gg/Sg2prdm

 Support the project on Patreon and receive full-length, story-only audio after each chapter: https://patreon.com/gruntworkpod